-We are delighted to invite you to compete in the 2021 Graduate School 3 minute thesis® competition.
-We have a grand total of £600 to award to PGRs who are ready and able to excite us about their research!
+We are delighted to invite you to compete in the 2022 Graduate School Three Minute Thesis® competition (3MT).
+We have a grand total of £300 to award to our PGRs who are ready and able to excite us about their research.

-3 minute thesis® is an academic competition that challenges postgraduate researchers to use their very best communication skills to enthuse a non-specialist audience about their work and its significance.
+Three Minute Thesis® is an academic competition that challenges postgraduate researchers to use their very best communication skills to enthuse a non-specialist audience about their work and its significance.
 The catch?
-You have only 3 minutes and one static PowerPoint slide in which to do it.
+You have only three minutes and one static PowerPoint slide in which to do it.

-Check out some of our 2019 entrants on our dedicated YouTube channel, including overall winner Debbie Parker Kinch, Faculty of Humanities and Social Sciences, with her 3MT title "Bessie Parkes Belloc: the forgotten feminist pioneer".
+Check out some of our 2019 entrants on our Graduate School YouTube channel, including overall winner Debbie Parker Kinch, Faculty of Humanities and Social Sciences, with her 3MT title "Bessie Parkes Belloc: the forgotten feminist pioneer".